nubenetes/awesome-kubernetes/docs/kubernetes-security.md

     * persist the attack with invisible pods and fileless executions

 * [mattermost.com: The Top 7 Open Source Tools for Securing Your Kubernetes Cluster](https://mattermost.com/blog/the-top-7-open-source-tools-for-securing-your-kubernetes-cluster/)
+* [==infoworld.com: 10 steps to automating security in Kubernetes pipelines==](https://www.infoworld.com/article/3545337/10-steps-to-automating-security-in-kubernetes-pipelines.html) DevOps teams don’t need to sacrifice the speed of containerized development if they know what can be automated, why it’s important, and how to do it.

 <center>
 [![kubernetes security mindmap](images/k8s_securitymindmap.jpg)](https://www.blackhat.com/)